Technigo/project-chatbot/README.md

 * To make up a story for the bot and then make it interact was really fun and I had so much fun doing it.
 To write JavaScript for the first time was challenging, frustrating, funny and scary.
 It has been a roller coaster of emotions. 🎉

-* That “trial and error” is my mantra - I have to accept that programming for me is two steps ahead one step back.
+* "Trial and error” is my mantra - I have to accept that programming for me is two steps ahead one step back.

 When I hit a dead end or a problem
 When a problem arose, I either googled, used dev-tools or asked my husband (he is a back-end developer).